 Job Market Paper:

-Abstract: This paper uses cutbacks to a post-secondary funding program for Indigenous people in Canada to understand how marginalized populations respond to increases in the costs of higher education.
-I exploit between-cohort and cross-eligibility variation in exposure to student aid to show that increasing the costs of post-secondary education not only affects post-secondary attainment but also leads to a sizeable decrease in high school graduation rates.
+Abstract: This paper uses cutbacks to a post-secondary funding program for Indigenous peoples in Canada to understand how increases in the costs of higher education affect the educational attainment and labour market outcomes of marginalized groups.
+I exploit variation in exposure to student aid across cohorts and ethnicities to show that increasing the costs of post-secondary education not only affects post-secondary attainment but also leads to a sizeable decrease in high school graduation rates.
 This result is in line with a theoretical model that embeds the expected costs of higher education in the high school decision.
-The model predicts that high school graduation is affected by the cost of higher education in environments where students face low labour market returns to completing high school.
-I show that after reductions in targeted student aid in the late 1980s, high school graduation rates declined by four percentage points on Indian reserves, where the return to a high school degree is low, relative to a control group.
+The model predicts that high school graduation is affected by the cost of higher education in environments where students face low labour market returns to completing high school, and thus where it may only be optimal to complete high school if there is an option to attend a post-secondary institution.
+I show that after reductions in targeted student aid in the late 1980s, high school graduation rates declined by four percentage points on Indian reserves, where the return to a high school degree is low.
 Post-secondary attainment also responded to changes in the availability of student aid, although the exact magnitudes and levels of post-secondary education affected vary across genders.
-I estimate that the cutbacks to student aid explain approximately 10 percent of the contemporary difference in hours worked between Indigenous and non-Indigenous people in Canada.
+In the long-run, the cutbacks to student aid explain approximately ten percent of the contemporary difference in hours worked between Indigenous and non-Indigenous people in Canada.

 Jones, M. E. C., M. Ø. Nielsen, and Michal K. Popiel (2014).
 A Fractionally Cointegrated VAR Analysis of Economic Voting and Political Support.
 Canadian Journal of Economics 47(4), 1078-1130.
 (Note: a working paper version can be found here)